endpoints/endpoints/modules/controller/README.md

 *__Note:__ Bookshelf is currently the only ORM supported by Endpoints, but additional "source" adapters may be written in the future.*

 ### #create(opts)
-Returns a json-api compliant, node-style request handling function for the underlying source.
+Returns a json-api compliant, node-style request handling function for the underlying adapter.

 `opts.method` - a string specifying an alternate static method (must be defined on underlying model) to call when handling requests.

 ### #read(opts)
-Returns a json-api compliant, node-style request handling function for the underlying source.
+Returns a json-api compliant, node-style request handling function for the underlying adapter.

 `opts.include` - an array of relations to include by default
 `opts.filter` - an object whose key/value pairs are used to filter the request